RobertGonzales1/Homelab/README.md

 8. ~~Transfer Main Domain to a New Provider.~~ Done (02/2026)
 9. ~~Figure out a way to get Gitea to do a two way Sync instead of the current one-way sync setup (GitHub->Gitea).~~ Turns out thats not what Gitea is intended to be used for (02/2026)
 10. Get a better Hardware Solution so Each Mini PC/VM Host has a Redundent Failover or Has High Availability.
 (Ill go back to Proxmox HA once I get the Hardware)
-11. ~~Move Localy Hosted IIS Static Websites into Azure.~~ Moved all but homelab domain into azure.
+11. ~~Move Localy Hosted IIS Static Websites into Azure.~~ Moved all but Homelab domain into azure.
 Im going to keep the Homelab domain on a local IIS Server so I have both On Prem and Cloud Solutions to Test and Play With.
 (02/2026)

 # 💻 Tech Stack:
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)